Passive interferometric symmetries of multimode Gaussian pure states: The dual-rail quantum wire

-It is possible to represent the dual-rail quantum wire in a different conceptual way, which is illustrated in Figure \ref{fig:distributedmodes}.
-This is an equivalent description of the state, whereby the labelling of the qumodes has changed from $(a,b)$ to $(\pm)$.
-To do this, the following change of basis (and thus a redefinition of qumode operators) is required:
+It is possible to represent the dual rail in a different conceptual way, which is illustrated in Figure \ref{fig:distributedmodes}.
+This is an equivalent description of the state, whereby the labelling of the qumodes has changed from $(a,b)$ to~$(\pm)$.
+This represents a change of tensor-product structure---i.e.,~a different qumode decomposition of the two-qumode Hilbert space.
+Specifically, we have defined

-In effect, this change of basis allows the beamsplitter interaction to be absorbed into the qumode redefinition and the system to be interpreted as a collection of TMS states in the $\pm$ basis even after the beamsplitter operation has been done \cite{Sornphiphatphong2006,Alexander2013}.
-We will call this new basis the \textit{distributed-qumodes} basis and the original basis the \textit{physical-qumodes} basis from now on.
+In effect, this change of tensor-product structure allows the beamsplitter interaction to be absorbed into the qumode redefinition and the system to be interpreted as a collection of TMS states in the $\pm$ qumodes even after the beamsplitter operation has been done \cite{Yokoyama2013,Alexander:2014ew}.
+We will call the $\pm$~qumodes the \textit{distributed qumodes} and the $(a,b)$~qumodes the \textit{physical qumodes} from now on.